 Zhoukoudian Cave © Mutt

-Visitors to the Zhoukoudian site on Dragon Bone Hill can view a comprehensive seven-room exhibition of fossils and artefacts depicting human evolution and the lifestyle of primitive man.
-The exhibits showcase fossils from all over China, allowing visitors to compare the different lifestyles of the primitive communities that have been discovered.
-They can also explore the cave where the Peking Man cranium and other Homo erectus remains were found.
-The area surrounding the caves has several animal sculptures and pleasant shady areas in which to relax.
-Travellers who go early might even have the site to themselves.
+The Zhoukoudian site on Dragon Bone Hill has a comprehensive seven-room exhibition of fossils and artefacts depicting human evolution and the lifestyle of primitive humans.
+It showcases fossils from all over China, allowing visitors to compare the different lifestyles of the ancient communities that were discovered here.

 Address: Zhoukoudian, Fangshan